srozange/gini/README.md

 ###  Advice

-An advice must be annotated with the @Advice annotation, it contains interception methods annotated with the @Around annotation.
+An advice must be annotated with the @Advice annotation, it's composed of methods annotated with the @Around annotation, those are executed during method interceptions.

-Target methods are defined with a joinpoint (field of the @Around annotation).
-A joinpoint is a regexp with the following formalism : *package.class.method*.
+Target methods are defined with a joinpoint (property of the @Around annotation).
+A joinpoint is a regular expression matching method patterns of form *package.class.method*.

 ```java
 package org.theglump.gini.bean;